 – Well, Mathias Döpfner, CEO of Axel Springer likes the BI’s vision and Henry Blodget.

 “It happens so rarely that you meet somebody who thinks like you.
-I think that emotional factor tied us together.
+I think that emotional factors tied us together.
 It plays a role [in an acquisition].
-I mean, people think business is all about rational criteria, numbers and quantitative things.
+I mean, people think business is all about rational criteria, numbers, and quantitative things.
 In the end, empathy, intuition, — you like somebody, you don’t like somebody — it all plays a role.”

 – Mathias Döpfner, CEO of Axel Springer (Src).